 While dancing at the National Association of Regional Ballet / Southwest Festival (now Regional Dance America) in 1974, at age 14, Ms. Collins was awarded a full scholarship to American Ballet Theater in New York.
-At 16 she began her professional dance career with Lyric Opera Ballet in Chicago under the direction of Maria Tallchief.
-Highlights of her three seasons with Lyric Opera Ballet included performing in Balanchine’s choreography for Orfeo ed Euridice; as a soloist for the world premiere production of Krzysztof Penderecki’s Paradise Lost, with choreography by John Butler; and as a principal in Balanchine’s choreography for the Opera’s 25th anniversary production of Gounod’s Faust.
-She also danced principal roles in Balanchine’s Valse Fantaisie and Donizetti Variations; and worked with Jacques d’Amboise as a principal in his ballet Capriccio Italien, and with John Taras in his Soiree Musicale.
+At 16 she began her professional career with Lyric Opera Ballet in Chicago, under the direction of Maria Tallchief, legendary New York City Ballet ballerina and Balanchine muse.
+Highlights of her three seasons with Lyric Opera Ballet included performing in George Balanchine’s choreography for Orfeo ed Euridice; as a soloist for the world premiere of Krzysztof Penderecki’s Paradise Lost, with choreography by John Butler; and as a principal in Balanchine’s choreography for the Opera’s 25th anniversary production of Gounod’s Faust.
+She also danced principal roles in Balanchine’s Valse Fantaisie and Donizetti Variations; worked with Jacques d’Amboise as a principal in his ballet Capriccio Italien, and with John Taras in his Soiree Musicale.

-From 1979 to 1989 Ms. Collins danced with Pennsylvania Ballet, working under the direction of founder Barbara Weisberger, master teacher Lupe Serrano, and artistic directors Benjamin Harkarvy and Robert Weiss.
-Ms. Collins was featured in a diverse repertoire of both classical and modern works including Swan Lake Pas de Trois, Merce Cunningham’s world premiere of the ballet Arcade, Paul Taylor’s Arden Court, ballets by noted choreographers Lynne Taylor-Corbett, Richard Tanner, and Peter Martins, and numerous ballets by George Balanchine.
+From 1979 to 1989 Ms. Collins danced with Pennsylvania Ballet, under the direction of founder Barbara Weisberger, master teacher Lupe Serrano, and artistic directors Benjamin Harkarvy and Robert Weiss.
+Ms. Collins performed corps de ballet, soloist, and principal roles in both classical and modern works including Swan Lake Pas de Trois, Merce Cunningham’s world premiere of Arcade, Paul Taylor’s Arden Court, ballets by noted choreographers Lynne Taylor-Corbett, Richard Tanner, and Peter Martins, and numerous Balanchine works.
 During her last two seasons with the company, Ms. Collins also served as assistant Ballet Mistress.